RPCBF:

 Hardware Experiments

 We conduct hardware experiments on the Crazyflie platform to determine whether the proposed RPCBF can be robust to disturbances encountered in the real world.
 The error between a simple double integrator model and the true dynamics is treated as an acceleration disturbance.
-We randomly generate a (possibly unsafe) nominal trajectory which might intersect with the cylindrical obstacle and is tracked using the onboard PID.
-The controller runs at 100 Hz.
+We randomly generate an unsafe nominal trajectory which intersects with the cylindrical obstacle and is tracked using the onboard PID controller.
+The proposed RPCBF safety filter runs at 100 Hz.

 PCBF Safety Filter enters Obstacle